mikamautnerrohde/researchproject/rp-project-rubrics.md

 |Final report  |50%  |Internal assessor and external assessor |6.0 |
 |Oral presentation  |10%  |Internal assessor |5.5 |

 To determine the grades for these components, you can use the holistic rubrics listed below.
-Holistic rubrics allow you to weigh the different
+Holistic rubrics allow you to weigh the different columns of the rubric at your own discretion.
+This affords the versatility that is necessary for a multidisciplinary pool of students.
+For more on holistic rubrics, see

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxOTU0ODI2Nl19
+eyJoaXN0b3J5IjpbMTA0OTQxMDEwMl19
 -->